maitak/sitebuilding/README.md

 After you done, export configuration and commit/push changes.

-## Updating a Drupal 8 installation based on d8-starter
+##  <a name="update-existing"></a>Updating a Drupal 8 installation based on d8-starter

-### Make sure you have d8-starter available as a remote
+1. Make sure that d8-starter is updated to the latest Drupal core version, if it's not, [update it first](#user-content-update-starter-core)
-1. Do this once:
+1. Make sure you have d8-starter available as a remote
 `git remote add d8-starter git@github.com:AmazeeLabs/d8-starter.git`

-### Apply d8-starter changes
+1. Apply d8-starter changes
   1. Fetch updates from d8-starter
   `git fetch d8-starter`
   1. Merge changes into your Drupal 8 installation's dev
   `git merge d8-starter/core`
   1. Update Drupal database (inside Vagrant)
   `drush updb`

-## Working on d8-starter
+##  <a name="improve-starter"></a>Working on d8-starter

 ### Branches